ArtDeSun/Professional-Viber-Web-App/README.md

 ### Features

 - Webpages describing Steven's background as a content creator specializing in music videos.
-- Links to Steven's social media profiles such as Youtube
+- Links to Steven's social media profiles such as Youtube.
 - Mechanism for uploading music videos as an admin.
 - Contact information for booking shows and piano lessons.
 - MongoDB integration.